Agia Triada of Tzangaroli Monastery

 Church

-At the beginning of Greco Turkish War the monastery was used as a hospital and refuge of the civilian population (1896-1897).
+At the beginning of the Greco-Turkish War (1896–1897), the monastery served as a hospital and a refuge for the civilian population.

 Garden views

-The interior of the katholikon is characteristic of the latter 16th Century, influenced by the Cretan Renaissance and Venetian Mannerism.
-This style can be identified in the artworks by awkward movement, exaggerated poses and the distorted human forms depicted.
+The interior of the katholikon reflects the style of the late 16th century, influenced by the Cretan Renaissance and Venetian Mannerism.
+The artworks reveal this style through awkward movement, exaggerated poses, and distorted human forms.

 Interior of the church (image: Filippos Tsagakis, Michalis Andrianakis – Monastery Flyer)